leonidlist/flutter-plugins/packages/health/README.md

 There's a `debug`, `main` and `profile` version which are chosen depending on how you start your app.
 In general, it's sufficient to add permission only to the `main` version.

-Beacuse this is labled as a `dangerous` protection level, the permission system will not grant it automaticlly and it requires the user's action.
+Because this is labeled as a `dangerous` protection level, the permission system will not grant it automatically and it requires the user's action.
 You can prompt the user for it using the [permission_handler](https://pub.dev/packages/permission_handler) plugin.
-Follow the plugin setup instructions and add the following line before requsting the data:
+Follow the plugin setup instructions and add the following line before requesting the data:

 ```
 await Permission.activityRecognition.request();